 CARA conducts research on critical issues in the fields of higher education access and success.
+We use quantitative, qualitative, and participatory research approaches to elevate issues of educational justice in the communities where we work.

 Our goals are to: